exscape/breakout-clone/README.md

 ## Known issues:

-* Some collision bugs, sadly.
-I thought there was only one (that has happened in literally *two* collisions in weeks of testing), but there is a more common one as well, where the collision direction is miscalculated, and the ball bounces e.g. down when it should bounce left.
-I'm not sure how to solve this yet, but fairly major edits to the collision code is likely necessary.
-Interestingly, this bug only causes the ball to bounce *down* instead of left/right; it never bounces up/left/right in error -- unless you reverse the collision check order, in which case it always bounces *up* in error instead.
 * Code quality is varying; some files are shamefully bad as I didn't feel like implementing a full UI toolkit, and went with ugly hacks instead.

 ## Build instructions: